Mike Madigan: Democratic Party leadership

 Madigan joined Chicago Mayor Jane Byrne in endorsing Alderman Edward M. Burke in the 1980 Democratic primary race for Cook County State's Attorney, over Madigan's friend Richard M. Daley.

 In 1986 Madigan urged Adlai Stevenson III to enter the Democratic primary for Illinois governor.
 Hartigan withdrew and Stevenson won the primary and was defeated by James R. Thompson for the second time.

 13th Ward Democratic committeeman

 In 1969 the 13th Ward precinct captains elected Madigan their committeeman, making him, at age 27, the youngest ward committeeman in Chicago at the time.
 Madigan's ward organization has been called the most disciplined in Chicago.

 Chairman of the Democratic Party of Illinois

 In 1998 the Illinois Democratic Party's Central Committee elected Madigan chair of the Democratic Party of Illinois.
 Madigan succeeded his protégé and former chief of staff, Gary LaPaille.
-Madigan fired the state party staff, closed its headquarters in the Merchandise Mart in Chicago, and moved it to Springfield, Illinois to the same office building as his campaign finance committee staff.
+Madigan fired the state party staff, closed its headquarters in the Merchandise Mart in Chicago, and moved it to Springfield, Illinois, to the same office building as his campaign finance committee staff.

 Madigan's position as the Democratic Party Chair was challenged by Mateusz Tomkowiak during the March 2018 Democratic primary for state central committeeman of the 3rd Congressional District.

 On February 22, 2021, Madigan resigned as chairman.

+In February 2025, Madigan was found guilty on ten felony counts in a corruption trial.
+These charges include bribery, conspiracy, and wire fraud.
+Following his conviction, he was sentenced to 7 1/2 years in federal prison and a $2.5 million fine.